rohan9kulkarni/rohankulkarni.github.io/content/ipsp_blog/heidelberg/interview.md

    - *A student's guide to Maxwell equations (For Electrodynamics)*
    - *A student's guide to Waves (For Vibrations and Waves)*
    - *A student's guide to Schrodinger equation (For Quantum mechanics)*
 4. For the other subjects, Feynman lectures should be enough as I mentioned.
-But, there are a few things that Feynman lectures do not cover.
+But, there are a few things that Feynman lectures do not cover in enough detail.
 Use these for them,
    - *Thermal Physics* by Blundell (Thermodynamics and Statistical mechanics)
    - *Classical Dynamics of Particles and Systems*  by Marion, Thornton (For Analytical mechanics)
    - *Special relativity and Classical field theory* by Leonard Susskind (First 3 chapters should be good enough for Special relativity)